apollographql/apollo-kotlin/ROADMAP.md

 ## [Cache improvements](https://github.com/apollographql/apollo-kotlin/issues/2331)

-The new Apollo Normalized Cache v1 release candidate [is available now](https://github.com/apollographql/apollo-kotlin-normalized-cache/releases) and contain lots of new features like [Cache Control](https://apollographql.github.io/apollo-kotlin-normalized-cache/cache-control.html), [garbage collection](https://apollographql.github.io/apollo-kotlin-normalized-cache/garbage-collection.html), [partial cache results](https://github.com/apollographql/apollo-kotlin-normalized-cache/issues/57), better performance and more...
+The new Apollo Normalized Cache v1 [is available now](https://github.com/apollographql/apollo-kotlin-normalized-cache/releases) and contain lots of new features like [Cache Control](https://apollographql.github.io/apollo-kotlin-normalized-cache/cache-control.html), [garbage collection](https://apollographql.github.io/apollo-kotlin-normalized-cache/garbage-collection.html), [partial cache results](https://github.com/apollographql/apollo-kotlin-normalized-cache/issues/57), better performance and more...

-We encourage you to try it out with the (important) caveat that the binary format might still change (your persistent cache might be lost when upgrading to a newer prerelease version, memory cache isn't impacted).
-Your feedback is greatly appreciated and helps us ship a stable version faster.
+The current cache is deprecated in v5 and we encourage you to migrate.

 ## Apollo Kotlin Compose